 The following persons may drive a motor vehicle upon the streets or highways in Alabama without an Alabama driver license.

 Any person in the employ or service of the United States Federal Government

 while driving or operating a motor vehicle owned or leased by the United States Federal Government.

-- A non-resident who has a valid driver license from the state of previous residence may drive without an Alabama license for 30 days after becoming a resident of the state.
+A non-resident who has a valid driver’s license from the state of the previous residence may drive without an Alabama license for 30 days after becoming a resident of the state.